CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 3. No Ensemble/Mob Programming
 4. Did have meetings though

 For the first 5 years of my development career I didn't test anything.
 0 Testing.
-I think this is due to **no testing culture where I worked**.
+I think this is due to **no software testing culture where I worked**.
-Then one day I went to a PEI Devs Meetup, and met JB Rainserberger (a well-known author in agile coaching, unit testing and in the ways of TDD).
+The only person to blame for that was me, as I was the developer on staff.
+Then one day I went to a PEI Devs Meetup, and met JB Rainserberger
+(a well-known author in agile coaching, unit testing and in the ways of TDD).
 He presented a lot of ideas that very much challenged my ways of thinking.
 I'm not supposed to EVER use a debugger?
 That's an anti pattern?
 Frankly I was shocked at this proposal of working in a different manner, maybe even a little offended even.

 I think in this stage a number of the common misconceptions and myths prevented me from even getting started on unit testing:
 1. Testing takes too long and isn't worth it at all